-A personal development program based on yoga (150 hours)
+A yoga-based personal development program (50 hours)

 Examples of some such questions are:

 - How can I become healthier?
 What does it mean to me to be healthy?